 No one could possibly be depressed by the forceful, driving energy of this movement, which seems to reveal something of Bach the man as well as Bach the (perhaps slightly sceptical) Lutheran.

 (The afficionado may find and enjoy similarly forceful fantasias in this key in Cs 178, 33 and 111).

 If any doubts about Bach’s stance towards this text remain, the second movement dismisses them instantly.
 It is interesting that there is no recitative at this point.
 Clearly Bach intends to sustain the feelings of energy and positivity for as long as possible; hence this ebullient major key setting.

 Here the text is somewhat more explicit about the nature of the primeval force as it compares the passing of life to the surging waters of a stream or river.
-Bach who, as we have seen, had the services of an excellent flautist throughout this cycle, frequently used that instrument to depict the images of flowing.
+Bach who, as we have seen, had the services of an excellent flautist throughout this cycle, thus had at hand the perfect instrument to depict the images of flowing.
 The repetitive semi-quaver idea with which the flute and strings commence this Italianate ritornello movement is typical.
-(Similar figuration is often to be found later in much Romantic music and particularly in the accompaniments of several Schubert songs which depict flowing water).
+(Similar figuration is often to be found later in much Romantic music and particularly in the accompaniments of German Leider which depict flowing water).

 One hardly needs to be able to read the German text in order to recognize this moment; it only lasts for a few bars, but it occurs twice and is a telling image.
 The final tenor line of this section, supported by scales in all instrumental parts, imitates the rush of droplets towards the abyss of hell (from bar 107).